ShahadAlkamli/GNR-Algorithm/README.md

 ## 📌 Overview

-This repository contains the official implementation of **GNR**, a hybrid metaheuristic algorithm designed for **gene selection in microarray cancer datasets**.
+This repository presents the methodology, datasets, and experimental results of **GNR**, a hybrid metaheuristic algorithm designed for **gene selection in microarray cancer datasets**.

 GNR integrates:

 - **F-Score filtering** (pre-selection of top 500 genes)